 Accommodation choices are plenty and they vary with budget and location.
 My top picks are the Imperial Hotel, Imperial Hotel Express (perfect for budget and business travellers), Impala Eco-Lodge Hotel, Acacia Premier, Sovereign Hotel, Ciala Resort, The Vic Hotel, the Grand Royal Swiss Hotel and Best Western Kisumu Hotel.
 Alternatively, you can stay at these beautiful Airbnbs.

 Places to go/ Things to do in Kisumu:

 Visit the Kisumu museum

-Entrance fee for is Kshs.100 for a resident adult.
+The entrance fee is Kshs.100 for a resident adult.

 Indulge in Luo culture by visiting the homestead(at the museum) and dancing with The African Genre Shield (which is a group that keeps Luo culture alive through performances and teaching about aspects of Luo culture.)
 They are doing amazing work rebuilding and maintaining that part of the museum.
 Check out some of the work they do here.

 Catch some views of Lake Victoria

 Pass by Hippo Point which is a few minutes away from the CBD.
 There’s not much to see it’s actually just a view of the lake literally but if you are a sucker for views like myself it is a must-visit.
 For a better view, you can go to Kiboko Bay Resort.
 However, water hyacinth on the shores is killing the lake and the views.
 Something needs to be done.

 Go to Kit Mikayi

 Learn some history about this religious site as well as Luo culture and traditions.
 Climb the huge rocks and savour the epic views at the top.
 The rocks are huge and slippery but the views will quickly ease your worries.
 After the climb, have a good stretch by dancing with a group of ladies from the local community.

-Transport to Kit Mikayi was Kshs.100 via matatu, Kshs.50 via motorbike from the main road to the site and entry fee was Kshs.150.
+Transport to Kit Mikayi was Kshs.100 via matatu, Kshs.50 via motorbike from the main road to the site and the entry fee was Kshs.150.